 Build Number Sense by Matching Numbers to Quantities

 Provide materials for kids to count and connect with objects and numbers.
-This encourages children to see that numbers are more than words.
-Teach children that numbers have many representations, such as dots, fingers, counters, numerals, objects, ten frames, etc.
+This encourages children to see that numbers are more than words and builds number recognition.
+Teach children that numbers have many representations, such as dots (subitizing), fingers, counters, numerals, objects, ten frames, etc.

 Activities